Attention (as Discrete-Time Markov) Chains: Experiments

 Previous typical approaches for visualizing global incoming attention consider the attention with respect to a \textit{Center Token}, that is, row-select for that token \citep{hatamizadeh2024diffit}, or compute a per-\textit{Column Sum} \citep{sag}.
 These methods share the common characteristic that they can each be expressed as a single power-method iteration (\Cref{sec:existing_ops}).
 In other words, they only take into account direct attention effects.
 On the other hand, TokenRank considers indirect attention paths to evaluate where attention is flowing into.
 This results in attention maps that are sharper and less noisy than with column sum and more complete than using a single token (\Cref{fig:stst_quali}).

-To quantitatively evaluate that TokenRank produces sharper maps and captures the global information contained in the attention matrices, we train a linear classifier on top of all proposed attention visualizations, inspired by a previous similar analysis \citep{liu2024towards}.
-For this purpose, we extract attention visualizations for all layers, heads, and images for the ImageNet \citep{deng2009imagenet} subset \textit{Imagenette} \citep{imagenette} for three foundation models without considering the CLS token.
-The results in \Cref{tab:classi_stst} show that TokenRank visualizations result in a cleaner signal for image classification than previous approaches that only consider one bounce of attention.
-It is on par with row-selecting the CLS token, which is an upper bound because it was specifically trained to capture class concepts for the DINO model family.
-See supplementary for further implementation details.
+We provide a quantitative comparison through a linear probing experiment \Cref{sec:linear_probing}.